 Personally, Ethiopian opals are one of my favourite gemstones.
 Their beautiful flashes of fire in all colours of the rainbow makes them so magical and unique.
 And if you take care of them properly, they can last you a lifetime and more.

 P.S.
-You can see Pearlberry's range of Ethiopian Opal jewellery in my Etsy shop here.
+You can see Pearlberry's range of Ethiopian Opal jewellery here.